 - a.
-The passing grade for a course is D- or above, or P. The basis upon which the final grade is assigned, including the weight given to term work, should be made available to students by the instructor at the beginning of a course. - b.
-If a student is unable to write the final examination or to submit required coursework because of incapacitating illness or other extenuating circumstances, a temporary designation of IN (incomplete) will be recorded for the course on the recommendation of the course instructor, the Department Head, and upon approval by the Operations Committee of the FEAS (see regulation 3c).
-The submission of a mark of IN must be accompanied by documents verifying the extenuating circumstances, and by a proposed date of completion which should be as early as possible, but no later than 9 months beyond the date of approval.
-The course for which a mark of IN has been entered will be excluded when calculating the Engineering Sessional and Cumulative Grade Point Averages of the student concerned.
+The passing grade for a course is D- or above, or P. The basis upon which the final grade is assigned, including the weight given to course work, should be made available to students by the instructor via the course syllabus at the beginning of a course. - b.
+If a student is unable to write the final examination or to submit required coursework because of incapacitating illness or other extenuating circumstances, a temporary designation of IN (incomplete) will be recorded for the course on the recommendation of the course instructor, the Undergraduate Chair, and upon approval by the FEAS Faculty Board Committee (see regulation 3h).
+The submission of a mark of IN must be accompanied by appropriate supporting documentation, and by a proposed date of completion, but no later than 9 months beyond the date of approval.
+The course for which a mark of IN has been entered will be excluded when calculating the term GPA and Cumulative GPA of the student concerned.
 An IN on a transcript does not preclude the application of Regulations 2g or 10.
 An IN designation will revert to the "default grade" submitted by the instructor after the date set for completion of the work.